The gold mining life cycle

 The doré bars are sent to precious metal refineries for further processing and refining to a purity of at least 99.5% to meet the good delivery quality standards set by the London Bullion Market Association.

 CLOSURE AND REHABILITATION

-Once the gold reserve at a mine has been exhausted, the owner must close and rehabilitate the site.
+Once the gold reserve at a mine has been exhausted, the owner must close and rehabilitate the site before a closure is permitted.
 Underground tunnels are stabilised and entrances are sealed off.
 Rehabilitation means the process of returning mined land to its pre-existing condition or to another agreed use.

 Note: Environmental management and rehabilitation take place at each stage of the mining process.